 The only exception is the Euro region which uses a common currency called the Euro.
 For example, big nations like Germany, France, Italy, Spain, and the Netherlands have all given up their own currencies and are now using the common currency Euro.

 I can understand how equities trade; but how do currencies trade?

-- In case of equities and even in case of commodities this is quite simple.
+- In the case of equities and even in the case of commodities this is quite simple

-- However, in case of currency trading there are two currencies so how is the trading price decided?
+- However, in the case of currency trading there are two currencies so how is the trading price decided

 What is currency pairs and how are they traded?